-This year I’ve opted for traditional fall colors with a cream burlap wreath.
-Well, the wreath was meant to be cream burlap but I couldn’t find any and opted for cream denim instead.
-Similar idea :-)
+While I’ve opted for traditional fall colors with a cream burlap wreath, you can always explore other color shades!
+(Well, the wreath was meant to be cream burlap but I couldn’t find any and opted for cream denim instead.)

 - Foam Wreath